-CHADWICK C. DEATON, age 63, U.S. citizen, has served as a director of the Company since 2012.
+CHADWICK C. DEATON, age 64, U.S. citizen, has served as a director of the Company since 2012.
 Mr. Deaton served as Executive Chairman of Baker Hughes Incorporated (NYSE: BHI) from 2012 to 2013, prior to which he served as Chairman and Chief Executive Officer since 2004.
-He began his career with Schlumberger in 1976 and served in a variety of international capacities, including as Executive Vice President, Oilfield Services from 1998 to 1999 and as a Senior Advisor from 1999 until 2001.
-From 2002 until 2004.
-Mr. Deaton was the President, Chief Executive Officer and Director of Hanover Compressor Company.
-Mr. Deaton is a director of Ariel Corporation (since 2005), Air Products and Chemicals, Inc. (NYSE: APD) (since 2010), CARBO Ceramics Inc. (NYSE: CRR) (since 2013; and previously from 2004 to 2009), and Marathon Oil Corporation (NYSE: MRO) (since 2014).
-Mr. Deaton is a member of the Society of Petroleum Engineers (since 1980) and has served on its Industrial Advisory Council since 2010.
-He is also a director of the University of Wyoming Foundation and of the Houston Achievement Place.
-Mr. Deaton served as co-chair of the Wyoming Governor's Task Force for the build out of the University of Wyoming's new Engineering and Applied Sciences Center.
+He began his career with Schlumberger in 1976 and served in a variety of international capacities, including as Executive Vice President, Oilfield Services from 1998 to 1999 and as a Senior Advisor from 1999 to 2001.
+From 2002 to 2004, Mr. Deaton was the President, Chief Executive Officer and Director of Hanover Compressor Company.
+He is a director of Ariel Corporation (since 2005), Air Products and Chemicals, Inc. (NYSE: APD) (since 2010), CARBO Ceramics Inc. (NYSE: CRR) (since 2013; and previously from 2004 to 2009), and Marathon Oil Corporation (NYSE: MRO) (since 2014).
+Mr. Deaton is a member of the Society of Petroleum Engineers (since 1980) and has served on its Industrial Advisory Council.
+He is also a director of the University of Wyoming Foundation and of the University of Wyoming's new Engineering and Applied Sciences Center.
 He was a member of the National Petroleum Council (from 2007 to 2013).
 Mr. Deaton received his Bachelor of Science degree in Geology from the University of Wyoming in 1976.